 Number and Algebra Measurement and Geometry Statistics Number Strategy 5.
 Choose and explain the most appropriate strategies for solving problems involving whole numbers, fractions, decimals, percentages, integers and simple exponents: - counting strategies - additive strategies - multiplicative strategies - simple proportional strategies 6.
 Understand the reasonableness of an - maps Transformation 6.
 Identify and explain the symmetry of two and three dimensional shapes 7.
 Identify, explain and use invariant properties of transformations variability between samples is not reasonable - use fractions to show probability answer Patterns and Relationships 7.
-Know how a number can be partitioned multiplicatively 8.
-Show linear relationships through: algebraic equations and also solve the equations) rules graphs situations: Number strategies and knowledge
+Know how a number can be partitioned multiplicatively Show linear relationships through: algebraic equations and also solve the equations) rules graphs achievement objectives should be taught within the many contexts of the wider world.
+Number and Algebra Measurement and Geometry Statistics Solve problems and model Solve problems and model Solve problems and model situations: situations: situations: Measurement Number strategies and Statistical investigation knowledge 1.
+Measure at a level of precision 1.
+Plan and conduct investigations appropriate to the task using the statistical enquiry cycle: 1.
+Apply direct and inverse relationships with linear justifying the variables and 2.
+Apply the relationships proportions measures used between units in the metric managing sources of variation, 2.
+Extend powers to include system, including the units for measuring different attributes integers and fractions